4 ways to use isolation in photography composition

 6 ways to isolate a subject using a blurry background

-Let’s start with aperture as it’s the most well known method for blurring a background to make the subject stand out.
+Let’s start with aperture settings for blurring the background as it’s the most well known method to make the subject stand out.
 When you widen your aperture for a blurry background, you create a shallow depth of field.

 If you don’t shoot in manual mode, don’t worry, you can still isolate a subject with a shadow depth of field.
-You can use:
+Shooting modes you can use include:

 1. Aperture priority mode